theofbraune/blog/content/posts/evaluation_locomotion.md

 We cannot see any proportional relation between the Fun and the question whether someone is slow....
 So in a way, it is perfect from Meta's point of view.
-It is an application 100% in line for their new [Super-Bowl commercial](https://www.youtube.com/watch?v=LcmAlpIp3oM).
+It is an application 100% in line for their [Super-Bowl commercial](https://www.youtube.com/watch?v=LcmAlpIp3oM).
 Even if you are slow and unsuccessful, you can still feel good and have fun in the metaverse.